skupperproject/skupper-website/input/start/index.md

 ## Step 5: Expose your services

 You now have a network capable of multi-cluster communication, but no services are attached to it.
-This step uses the `skupper expose` command to make a Kubernetes service on one namespace available on all the connected namespaces.
+This step uses the `kubectl annotate` command to make a Kubernetes service on one namespace available on all the connected namespaces.

-    skupper expose (<service>|<deployment>)
+    kubectl annotate <service> skupper.io/proxy=(http|tcp)

 ### Deploy your application

 To demonstrate service exposure, we need an application to work with.
 This guide uses an HTTP Hello World application with a backend and a frontend.
-Use `kubectl run` to start the backend on namespace 1.
+Use `kubectl run` and `kubectl expose` to start the backend on namespace 1 and create a service for it.

 <div class="code-block-label">Namespace 1</div>

-    kubectl run hello-world-backend --image quay.io/skupper/hello-world-backend --port 8080
+    kubectl run hello-world-backend --image quay.io/skupper/hello-world-backend --port 8080 kubectl expose deployment/hello-world-backend

 Use `kubectl run` to start the frontend on namespace 2.
-Use `kubectl expose` to make the frontend externally accessible.
+Use `kubectl expose` with `--type LoadBalancer` to make the frontend externally accessible.

 <div class="code-block-label">Namespace 2</div>

-    kubectl run hello-world-frontend --image quay.io/skupper/hello-world-frontend --port 8080 kubectl expose deployment/hello-world-frontend
+    kubectl run hello-world-frontend --image quay.io/skupper/hello-world-frontend --port 8080 kubectl expose deployment/hello-world-frontend --type LoadBalancer

 ### Expose the service

-Use the `skupper expose` command on namespace 1 to make `hello-world-backend` available on namespace 2.
+Use the `kubectl annotate` command on namespace 1 to make `hello-world-backend` available on namespace 2.

 <div class="code-block-label">Namespace 1</div>

-    skupper expose deployment/hello-world-backend
+    kubectl annotate service/hello-world-backend skupper.io/proxy=http

 ### Check the service

-Use the `kubectl get services` command on namespace 2 to make sure the `hello-world-backend` service from namespace 1 is represented.
+Use `kubectl get services` on namespace 2 to make sure the `hello-world-backend` service from namespace 1 is represented.
 You should see output like this: